w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 We have mentioned how a relay chain block author must select the candidate and note it on the Relay Chain (we say the block is backed).
 The relay chain block author is selected by [BABE](./learn-consensus.md#block-production-babe), which is a forkful algorithm.
-This means that different block authors are chosen at the same time and they may not work on the same block parent (i.e. the representations in the previous figures are simplistic).
+This means that different block authors are chosen at the same time, and they may not work on the same block parent (i.e. the representations in the previous figures are simplistic).
 Also, the sets of validators and parachains are not fixed, and the validators' assignments to parachains is also flexible.

-We say that the network is **asynchronous** since there will be validators who have received a block, and other validators who did not.
-Thus, the network is variable and it exists in multiple states.
-In the figure below (_left_) the Group 1 received block C while Group 2 did not due to network asynchrony.
+We say that the network is **asynchronous** since there will be validators who have received a block and other validators who did not.
+Thus, the network is variable, and it exists in multiple states.
+In the figure below (_left_), Group 1 received block C while Group 2 did not due to network asynchrony.
 Validators in Group 2 can build another block on top of B, called C'.
-Assume that afterwards, some validators become aware of both C and C' while others remain aware of one of them (_right_).
-Validators in Group 3 must be aware of the network state in each head (C and C') and they may contribute to some or full extent on both.
-It is possible that due to network asynchrony two forks may grow in parallel for some time, but eventually one fork will be chosen by the finality gadget.
-In the absence of an adversarial network it is unlikely that two forks will coexist for some time as there will be validators aware of both chain heads.
+Assume that afterward, some validators become aware of both C and C' while others remain aware of one of them (_right_).
+Validators in Group 3 must be aware of the network state in each head (C and C’), and they may contribute to some or full extent on both.
+It is possible that due to network asynchrony, two forks may grow in parallel for some time, but eventually, one fork will be chosen by the finality gadget.
+In the absence of an adversarial network, it is unlikely that two forks will coexist for some time as there will be validators aware of both chain heads.

 ![parachain-forks](../assets/parachain-forks.png)

 ## Further Resources

 - [Path of a Parachain Block](https://polkadot.network/the-path-of-a-parachain-block/) - Article by
-  Parity analyst Joe Petrowski expounding on the validity checks that a parachain block must pass in order to progress the parachain.
+  Parity analyst Joe Petrowski expounds on the validity checks that a parachain block must pass in order to progress the parachain.
 - [Availability and Validity](https://github.com/w3f/research/tree/85cd4adfccb7d435f21cd9fd249cd1b7f5167537/docs/papers/AnV) -
   Paper by the W3F Research Team that specifies the availability and validity protocol in detail.